sdebes/sdebes/README.md

 # Hey, I'm Simon.

-I have a background in physics, where I worked a lot with machine learning.
+I have a background in physics, where I worked a lot with machine learning, AI, data analysis, etc.
-Currently very fascinated with generative AI.
 This GitHub has a lot of different projects in app development, statistics, astrophysics, etc.

 ### Links